spatialdatasciencegroup/RALearning/README.md

-# Research Assistant Training Materials
+# Training Materials for Research Assistants

-## Training Materials for Undergraduate/Masters Research Assistant
+## For Undergraduates/Masters

 ### 1. Basic Concepts in GIS and Spatial Data